kamilsss655/ESPRI/README.md

 The physicial inteface layer between the ESPRI and the host radio will be through the Kenwood connector.

-The audio input and output (for the means of time domain scrambling) would be through the Kenwood connector.

 ## Web panel

 Here is a screenshot of a web control panel being served from the ESP: